Ford Falcon (XE): Model range

+For the XE series, Ford differentiated the appearance of the Fairmont Ghia sedan from the base Fairmont model by equipping it with unique front styling, featuring wider headlamps with integrated driving lamps.

 A new version of Ford's S-Pack option was available for Falcon GL sedan, wagon, ute and van (all then badged as Falcon S) whilst a new version of the European Sports Pack (ESP) option also remained on offer for the Fairmont Ghia sedan.

-Limited edition models followed, including the GL-based Falcon X-Pak sedan and wagon in late 1982, the Fairmont Ghia Limited Edition sedan in late 1983 and the GL-based Falcon Eclipse sedan and wagon in early 1984.
+Limited edition models followed, including the GL-based Falcon X-Pack sedan and wagon in late 1982, the Fairmont Ghia Limited Edition sedan in late 1983 and the GL-based Falcon Eclipse sedan and wagon in early 1984.